tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Got through half of the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** So happy to finally get to apply what I've learned on these puzzles.
 A bit of a challenge, but extremely satisfying once I figure it out.

+### Day 25: November 26, 2018

+**Today's Progress:** Completed a few more of the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** I was quite stumped by the Title Case a Sentence challenge – had to look at a couple hints in order to figure out what to do.